New Patients 610-904-9274

 I brush my teeth every day, but my gums still bleed!
 Why are they bleeding?

 You may be brushing your teeth too hard.
 You should apply enough pressure with your toothbrush to feel the bristle against your gums.
-If you are squishing the brush against your teeth, you are applying too much pressure, which may cause your gums to bleed.
+If you squished the brush against your teeth, you were applying too much pressure, which may have caused your gums to bleed.

-Also, make sure you are using a soft bristle toothbrush.
+Also, make sure you are using a soft-bristle toothbrush.
 Take your time, and don’t rush.
-Replace your toothbrush every three months, and don’t forget to brush your gum line gently.
-If your bleeding gums are still a concern, please discuss it with Dr. Petkevis at your next routine appointment.
+Replace your toothbrush every three months, and brush your gum line gently.
+If your bleeding gums are still a concern, please discuss them with Dr. Petkevis at your next routine appointment.

 Does my diet affect my gum health?

 Yes!
-If your diet lacks certain vitamins or nutrients, this can make your gums more susceptible to infection and gum disease.
+If your diet lacks certain vitamins or nutrients, your gums may be more susceptible to infection and gum disease.
 This may cause your gums to become swollen, inflamed, tender, and bleed.
 Eating a well-balanced diet will help support your gum health.

 What is the most common cause of bleeding gums?